-Many Americans don’t know if they are entitled to tax credit and why.
+Many Americans don’t know if they are entitled to tax credit in Burlington, VT and why.
 Unknowingly, those who don’t know about their tax credits miss an opportunity to reduce their tax amount or, in some cases, increase a tax refund.
 One such tax credit for families with moderate or low income is Earned Income Tax Credit or EITC.
 EITC is also refundable, meaning that if your payable tax is zero, you can refund the EITC amount.
 It surely is great to receive money from the IRS rather than paying it.

 Taxpayers who file tax returns individually or married jointly are eligible for EITC.
 It basically means that you must have filing status in the US either as a US citizen or as a resident alien.

 In the case of married taxpayers, all members of the family must have a valid Social Security Number, i.e., the taxpayer himself, the spouse, and every qualifying child have a valid SSN.

 The age of the qualifying taxpayer must be between 25 and 65.

 You must present proof of earning either as an employee or as a self-employed.

 Although the above-mentioned criteria are enough to know whether you are eligible for EITC or not, some points need further explanation to know for sure.
 Like the valid Social Security number is the one that is valid for employment and is issued before the due date of filing tax returns.
 SSN is acceptable for EITC if “Valid for work with DHS authorization” is written on Social Security cards.

 Another important point regarding eligibility for EITC is that the taxpayers that are married but file their returns separately aren’t eligible for EITC.
 It is important to mention here that you can claim to be Head of Household even if you are not married but more than half the cost of living while living with a qualifying child.